DEFRA/qa-test/how_to_edit.md

 However, take care to ensure that your changes are correct before you push them, especially if you're deleting anything.

-You won't need the terminal commands if using GitHub Desktop.
+The process is as follows - you won't need the terminal commands if using GitHub Desktop:

 * In the folder for this repository, pull the latest code. (`git pull`)
 * Use [Markdown](https://guides.github.com/features/mastering-markdown/) to make your changes.